lakecountypassage/WazeTravelTimesPoller/README.md

 To use this program there are several options:

 On Windows:
-1. Download the Zip file from here: https://github.com/lakecountypassage/WazeTravelTimesPoller/releases/download/0.1/WazeTravelTimesPoller.zip
+1. Download the Zip file from here: [Release v0.1](https://github.com/lakecountypassage/WazeTravelTimesPoller/releases/download/0.1/WazeTravelTimesPoller.zip)
 2. Unzip the package
 3. Update the values in the configs\config.ini file
     - Specifically, make sure you add in your travel times BUID from Waze,